 - Put the device in Download Mode again.

-- Click on PDA button and select the CWM recovery file with .tar extension you downloaded above.
+- Click on PDA button and select the CWM recovery file with the .tar extension you downloaded above.

 - Finally, click the Start button.